connected-web/web-component-js/README.md

 What it can do
 --------------
-Web Component javascript library can turns custom HTML tags:
+Web Component is a javascript library that can turn custom HTML tags, for example:

 ![Web Component Data Loading Example Source](images/data-loading-example-source.png)

-Into rendered content, using client side JavaScript and template definitions:
+... into rendered content, using client side JavaScript, and template definitions:

 ![Web Component Data Loading Example](images/data-loading-example.png)